Last Updated on 22/04/2022 by Rashi

 - In the Western world, skirts and dresses are mainly reserved for women, but in other areas of the world, both sexes wear them equally as often.

-- There is an Old Icelandic tale which claims the Yule Cat will eat you if you aren’t lucky enough to receive new clothes on Christmas Day.
-You might need fashion gift guides then?
+- There is an Old Icelandic tale that claims the Yule Cat will eat you if you aren’t lucky enough to receive new clothes on Christmas Day.